iammadhanraj/instacerty/README.md

 - **issue_date (str, optional):** If you want to use custom **Issue Date** for your certificates , you can use this Parameter .
 Defaults to None.

 ### 2 . get_certy_number
-- This function for generate unique 12-Digit Alphanumeric Nymber
+- This function for generate unique 12-Digit Alphanumeric Number

 ## Other Packages